 The summer is an incredible opportunity for intellectual growth, skill development, and career exploration.
 Through the generous support of alumni, Amherst College is able to provide financial support for students who are pursuing low-paid or unpaid summer experiences that directly link to their personal, professional and academic goals.
-This program is jointly administered by the Loeb Center and the Center for Community Engagement (CCE).

 How do you apply for funding?